andreeas26/cookiecutter-deep-learning/{{ cookiecutter.repo_name }}/README.md

 	│   └── visualization       <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 	├── tests                   <- Files necessary for running tests.
-	└── run.py                  <- Simplifies the execution of one or more of the src scripts
+	├── run.py                  <- Simplifies the execution of one or more of the src scripts └── requirements.txt 		<- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`.
+It will be used by docker.